Employment Relations Act 2000

 You could also call this:

-The court has the power to make decisions about stopping a strike or lockout.
-You can ask the court to stop a strike or lockout that is happening or to prevent one that is threatened.
+The court has the power to make decisions about stopping a strike or lockout, or preventing one from happening.
+You can ask the court to stop a strike or lockout if it is happening or might happen.
 The court can also stop picketing related to a strike or lockout.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.